Mahyar915/text-to-speech-app/README.md

 # text-to-speech-app
+Text-to-Speech Web Application
-Text-to-Speech Web App A Flask-based web app that converts text to speech using gTTS.
-Users can input text, select languages, and download audio files.
-Built with Flask for backend, gTTS for speech generation, and HTML/CSS for frontend, it demonstrates Python integration for accessible, user-friendly functionality.
+This project is a Flask-based web application that converts user-provided text into speech using Google Text-to-Speech (gTTS).
+The application features an intuitive web interface, where users can input text, select language preferences, and download the generated audio files.
+It demonstrates the integration of Python libraries with web development to create an accessible, user-friendly solution.

+Key Features:

+User-friendly web interface for text input and audio playback.
+Supports multiple languages for text-to-speech conversion.
+Allows downloading the generated audio file.
+Built with Flask for backend processing and HTML/CSS for frontend design.
+Technologies Used:

+Flask (Python)
+gTTS (Google Text-to-Speech)
+HTML/CSS and JavaScript